 Regional airlines don’t use large commercial airliners.

-What is the Difference Between a Regional and Domestic Flight?
+Differences Between a Regional and Domestic Flight

 The key difference between regional and domestic flights is the flight’s destination and length.